Fullchee/toronto-water-monitor-backend/README.md

   - how to use .env in postman tests?
 - psql: investigate why the db tests hang
   - it should be okay, pool.query shouldn't need to close it
+- check the gmail for "Address not sent" emails and delete them from the database

 Notes